strt/www/content/open-positions/hi-there-senior-full-stack-developer.md

 ## Made your mind up?

 Great!
 Send a personal letter, your CV and the link to your repository to <mailto:career@strateg.se> and we'll get in touch with you.

-Are you a Full Stack developer but not a senior one?
-Apply anyway, we'll figure something out.

 For more information, feel free to contact the development team coach, Maximilien Noël\
 [+46 701 84 44 14](tel:+46701844414)\